daniilidis-group/msckf_mono/README.md

 We have run this on platforms ranging from the odroid to a modern laptop, so hopefully it should work on whatever device you want.

+# Used in
+The Euroc dataset was evaluated in http://rpg.ifi.uzh.ch/docs/ICRA18_Delmerico.pdf The core MSCKF was used in http://openaccess.thecvf.com/content_cvpr_2017/papers/Zhu_Event-Based_Visual_Inertial_CVPR_2017_paper.pdf

 # TODO
 - ROS Node and Nodelet
 - Remove OpenCV from opening YAML files